Renddslow/mattmcelwee.com/content/sourcebooks/church-money.md

 2. 20% for two years and 30% on the third year.
 This takes the Levitical and festival together on years 1 and 2, and then adds a full ten percent on the poor tithe years.
 3. 30% - This assumes that the poor tithe was a full yearly tithe which would accumulate over the three years.

+It is worth adding that the deuterocanonical book of [Tobit](!W) and Josephus affirm the three tithe system as being the understanding throughout the Second Temple period up until the fall of Jerusalem in 70 CE.

 ### Offerings

 It is commonly spoken in Evangelical circles that the Scriptures commanded tithes and that offerings were anything above and beyond the tithe.
 This is reductive.

 While many offerings were voluntary and tended to be associated with thankfulness or devotion to God, they were nonetheless instructed in the sense that amount, quality, and type were strictly defined.
 Furthermore, all of these offerings were associated with the Levitical cult, which means that while they were voluntary, they were associated with the rituals defined by YHWH for the Tabernacle, altars, and eventually Temple.

 Crucially, the offerings were shared among the Levites.
-The proper rites were performed, and then the Levites were given allotted portion.
-Once again, the care of the Levites is at play.
+The proper rites were performed, and then the Levites were given allotted portions.
+Once again, the care of the Levites is at play amidst the general instruction for YHWH worship.

 Below is a table of the offerings that were made.